Montana-Media-Arts/441-web-tech-Spring2022-course/modules/week-2/_posts/2010-01-05-code-on-the-site.md

 - change the `"Make some changes and see what happens!"` text
     - perhaps add/change some more text?
 - You should now see your changes!
+- don't forget to go to the web console.

 <p class="codepen" data-height="600" data-theme-id="dark" data-default-tab="js,result" data-slug-hash="oNGRqpz" data-editable="true" data-user="retrog4m3r" style="height: 300px; box-sizing: border-box; display: flex; align-items: center; justify-content: center; border: 2px solid; margin: 1em 0; padding: 1em;">